 How about canned sardines?
 Canned processed foods are not a good choice.
 In this case, the high sodium content in canned sardines may increase calcium in the urine resulting in developing kidney stones.

 Sardines also contain purines, a type of chemical compound found in living cells, which can break into uric acid in the digestive system – not good for the kidneys if remained in the body for too long!

-Noting that sardines canned in oil contain cholesterol, for example, two sardines (24g) have about 34mg of cholesterol.
+Note that sardines canned in oil contain cholesterol, for example, two sardines (24g) have about 34mg of cholesterol.
 Don’t worry too much about its cholesterol content, but do speak with your doctor if you have doubts.

 9. Black beans

-Do you know a diet riches in black beans can lead your body to manage calories effectively?
+Do you know that a diet riches in black beans can lead your body to manage calories effectively?

 Black beans are rich in fiber, antioxidants, carbohydrates, and protein and are very healthy in managing blood sugar, protecting your eyes and heart health, and aiding in weight management.

 Dry black beans are the best to start for your diet than canned beans.
-All you need to do is soak them in hot water and then boil for about 3 minutes.
+All you need to do is soak them in hot water and then boil them for about 3 minutes.
 Rinse and leave them aside for a couple of hours before you start your cooking.

 You can also add them to your favorite salads.